globus-gladier/gladier-client-template/paper_demo/PAPER-CLIENTS.md

 ## Gladier Setup

 Gladier is used for registering FuncX functions and deploying flows.
-Below are steps to setup funcx-endpoints and a Globus Collection.
+Below are steps to set up funcX endpoints and a Globus Collection.
 After this, running the test client below will be possible.
 The test client, unlike the scientific tools, requires no additional external dependencies.

-You will need to edit the test_client.py script to include your FuncX endpoints, along with a Globus Collection.
-Note: Your FuncX endpoints _must_ have access to the Globus Collection you use.
+You will need to edit the `test_client.py` script to include your FuncX endpoints, along with a Globus Collection.
+Note: Your FuncX endpoints _must_ have access to the Globus Collection that you use.

-You may install these in a separate python environment or a separate machine if you wish:
+You may install these in a separate Python environment or on a separate machine if you wish:

 ```